CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 \subsection{Analysing the Efficiency of the Models}

 Table~\ref{tab:times_and_fps} presents the results of our experiment to measure inference time and FPS.
-As can be seen, the data preprocessing time is lower than the network time, although it still has a considerable influence, being approximately 23.92\% from the total inference time for the Upsampling-RFA.
+As can be seen, the data preprocessing time is lower than the network time, although it still has a considerable influence, being approximately 16.48\% from the total inference time for the Upsampling-RFA, making the total FPS be 82 frames lower than the network FPS.
 It is important to emphasize that such results are hardware and software dependent and thus may change according to the experimental setup.

-The base RGB model, the ResNet-50, was the one with the higher data preprocessing time and overall prediction time, since it needs to fully decode the images before feeding them to the network.

-By using DCT coefficients that can be obtained by partial decoding of the images, the Upsampling-RFA was able to reduce the data preprocesing time when compared to the ResNet-50 and even though the modifications made leaded to a higher network time, there was a small gain in FPS, since the decrease in data preprocessing time was more influential.
+The base RGB model, the ResNet-50, was the one with the highest data preprocessing time and overall prediction time, since it needs to fully decode the images before feeding them to the network.
+By using DCT coefficients that can be obtained by partial decoding of the images, the Upsampling-RFA and LC-RFA were able to reduce the data preprocesing time when compared to the ResNet-50, but since the modifications made leaded to a higher network time, there were drops in FPS for both models, since the increase in the network time was more influential.
+The LC-RFA obtained considerably lower data preprocessing time than the Upsampling-RFA, this is due to the fact that no upsampling operation is applied to the Cb and Cr components, avoiding this cost, and that the the resolution of these components are halved in relation to the Y component, reducing the cost of operations to be applied.

-By using the FBS technique, the data preprocessing time was improved even further, together with a reduction in network time, generating big improvements on the FPS of the networks over the Upsampling-RFA and RGB baseline.